hiddenSymmetries/simsopt/docs/source/example_jax_mhd.rst

 JVP columns.
 Routing SIMSOPT through the upstream scalar normal-field JVP-column helper reduces the same public helper to about ``3.6`` seconds and keeps the target Jacobian within ``3e-13`` of the previous projected-vector path.
-The virtual-casing target-Jacobian assembly remains the dominant component, but the remaining cost is now concentrated in the geometry-tangent singular correction rather than VMEC-JAX boundary-field replay.
+After merging the upstream JAX APIs and removing the SIMSOPT fallback assembly, the same reduced profile is essentially unchanged: the warm post-merge medians are about ``0.48`` seconds for VMEC-JAX boundary-field tangent columns, ``3.72`` seconds for the virtual-casing target Jacobian, ``0.80`` seconds for the stage-I exact objective and gradient, and sub-millisecond for the local flux surface-gradient contraction.
+The virtual-casing target-Jacobian assembly remains the dominant component, but the remaining cost is now concentrated in the geometry-tangent singular correction rather than VMEC-JAX boundary-field replay or SIMSOPT compatibility code.

 Testing
 -------